Coronavirus pandemic 'amplifies press freedom threats'

 The third biggest leap was by Sudan, which rose 16 places to 159th after the removal of president Omar al-Bashir.

-France lost two places to rank 32nd, with journalists in the country sometimes the victims of police violence at demonstrations, it said.
+France lost two places to rank 32nd, with journalists in the country sometimes the victims of police violence at demonstrations, the report said.

 Published annually by RSF since 2002, the World Press Freedom Index assesses factors such as media independence, self-censorship, the legal framework and transparency based on a questionnaire filled out by experts.